luksi02/DRF/README.md

 # DRF_Image_API

+to run the project, just download repository and run project by 'python3 manage.py runserver' from project directory.

 # Goals of this project:

 Using Django REST Framework, write an API that allows any user to upload an image in PNG or JPG format.